What Is Lagophthalmos?

 - Eye pain, especially in the morning

-A visit with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton can determine if lagophthalmos is causing or contributing to your dry eye symptoms.
+A visit with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham can determine if lagophthalmos is causing or contributing to your dry eye symptoms.

 Types of Lagophthalmos